A College Tennis Player Was Suspended For Telling His Black Opponent "At Least I Know My Dad"

 Appalachian State University suspended Spencer Brown after his opponent, John Wilson IV, a freshman at the historically black A&T University in North Carolina, tweeted that the comment was made during their NCAA Division I match.

 "Their coach responded by saying, 'we have a black guy on our team.'
-Black Twitter, do ya thing," Wilson, who is also the university's senior class president, posted that night.
+Black Twitter, do ya thing," Wilson posted that night.

 The tweet quickly went viral.